Return to Thailand

-Thailand is a great destination for a family trip because it is cheap, easy visa on arrival, and will prove to be a a great family budget holiday for all ages.
+Thailand is a great destination for a family trip because it is cheap, easy visa on arrival, and will prove to be a great family budget holiday for all ages.
 Let me take you through a day to day Travel log of my Thailand trip.

-Our new Mumbai terminal has that wow factor, Now I can get the feel of an International airport and proudly boast to every one about it.
+Our new Mumbai terminal has that wow factor, Now I can get the feel of an International airport and proudly boast to everyone about it.
 The Air India flight was very comfortable, practically no turbulence felt at all.
 Pattaya was our first stop.

-The evening was special because we all just had to sit back, relax, and be captivated by ostentatious performances of Pattaya’s charming drag queens or lady boys as they call themselves.
+The evening was special because we all just had to sit back, relax, and be captivated by ostentatious performances of Pattaya’s charming drag queens or ladyboys as they call themselves.
 You can not leave Pattaya without seeing the “Alcazar Show”.
-Its a marvelous combination of music, dance and costume.
+Its a marvelous combination of music, dance and, costume.

 Post lunch we visited the Pattaya underwater world.
-It features a 100-metre long underwater tunnel with a capacity of 3.8 million litres of water, which showcases an impressive diversity of 5,000 fishes from 500 species from Thailand and around this region.
+It features a 100-meter long underwater tunnel with a capacity of 3.8 million liters of water, which showcases an impressive diversity of 5,000 fishes from 500 species from Thailand and around this region.
 It was a beautiful experience.

 The night is always young and we did visit the night hotspot that evening” The walking street” and enjoyed a few beers and the typical Thai food.
-It is spicy and very flavoursome.
+It is spicy and very flavorsome.

-The evening was relaxed, walking the streets of Sukhumvit, Indra Market and streets around our hotel.
+The evening was relaxed, walking the streets of Sukhumvit, Indra Market, and streets around our hotel.
 Trying out the street from every food cart.
 The aromas fill up the roads inviting you to try every bit being stirred up in the woks.
 Rice, noodles and yummy spicy chicken.
-I especially enjoyed the fruits and coconut water, this was the highlight of my bangkok trip.
+I especially enjoyed the fruits and coconut water, this was the highlight of my Bangkok trip.

 Here goes another day in shoppers Paradise but not before paying homage to Lord Buddha.We visited Golden Buddha and reclining Buddha too.
 If you go to Bangkok you must visit the temples, with all Golden Buddha blessing you its a different feeling.

-I met a Comedy Circus fame Bharati look alike ( who was our tour guide for the day), quite a comedy queen herself.
+I met a Comedy Circus fame Bharati look-alike ( who was our tour guide for the day), quite a comedy queen herself.
 You can tell from the way she posed for the photograph.

 Lucky to be in Bangkok this time to catch the weekend market.
-The Chatuchak weekend Bazaar is huge and without a doubt, one of the top action packed attractions in this city.
+The Chatuchak weekend Bazaar is huge and without a doubt, one of the top action-packed attractions in this city.
 Stalls run along both sides of the street so take your time and wander around and soak up the busy atmosphere.
 Hustling and bustling with locals and everyone having varied shopping interests.

 I had to take that ride in a Tuktuk to complete the Thai experience.

 We took a group #selfie to lift the mood of waiting in queue for the Air India flight counter to open.
 I can’t get enough of Thailand, will visit soon for more.
-So for now its SweetAnnu signing off.
+So, for now, its SweetAnnu signing off.

-Thailand is one of the most fascinating and thrilling places in the world and whether you’re there for a week, a month or a year, Thailand will be an experience that will last a lifetime.
+Thailand is one of the most fascinating and thrilling places in the world and whether you’re there for a week, a month or a year, Return to Thailand will be an experience that will last a lifetime.